SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 • Safety culture is regularly evaluated, such as with safety surveys.

-Once again, the list of signs of effective safety culture goes on, but the above points provide a solid basis.
+Once again, the list of signs of an effective safety culture goes on, but the above points provide a solid basis.

 Related Articles on Improving Safety Culture in Aviation SMS